 Entitlements and shared revenues are recorded at the time of receipt or earlier if the susceptible to accrual criteria are met.
 Expenditure-driven grants are recognized as revenue when qualifying expenditures have been incurred and all other grant requirements have been met.

-The Town reports the following major governmental funds:
+The Town reports the following major governmental fund:

-- The General Fund is the Town's primary operating fund.
-It accounts for all financial resources of the general government, except those required to be accounted for in another fund. - The Micro Loan Fund accounts for revolving loan funds which are used to promote business development in the Town.
+• The General Fund is the Town's primary operating fund.
+It accounts for all financial resources of the general government, except those required to be accounted for in another fund.